nogibjj/UzoPythontoRust/README.md

 ## FINDINGS

-See the sample chart below  of percentages of wealth per each industry described in the dataset
+See the sample chart below  of percentages of wealth per each industry described in the dataset in Piechart Image.png

-!Piechart Image

 ### From here we can see that Technology is the most lucrative of indsutries to immerse oneself in...
 I guess it's a lucky thing that we're studying Data Science!

-### See the profiling report generated through ydata_profiling.

-file:///C:/Users/uzoma/Uzo_Uwaz-MiniProject2/profile.html
+### The summary Statistics are as follows
+mean = 102 billion in networth
+std = 56 billion from mean
+min networth = 1.57 billion
+max networth = 199 billion